Skip to main content

 2. Calculate and Evaluate

-Archive Valuation Memo: Keep a detailed record of the valuation process for auditing purposes.
+Keep valuation records: Store a detailed record of the valuation process (how the amount was determined) for auditing purposes.

 3. File and Confirm

-Enter the total payment of other income in Box 3 of 1099-MISC, report backup withholding in Box 4, and include state information if required.
+Enter the total payment of “other income” in Box 3 of 1099-MISC.
+Report backup withholding in Box 4, if TIN was not provided, and include state information, if required.

 Case Studies & Key Takeaways